clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network-bonding.rst

 *  Enable jumbo frames to optimize large data transfers on the local network.

-You may need to configure your NICs and network switch to support `802.3ad` mode and jumbo frames.
+Your NICs and network switch must support `802.3ad` mode and jumbo frames.
+The example explains how to configure your NICs for both features.
+Your switch may require additional configuration.
+See your switch documentation for details.

 .. note::